-- Disturbed soils are highly variable and require special on-site investigations. - Moderate or strong platy structure for the soil textures in Groups Group 4, 5 and 6 have a loading rate of 0.40 g/dsq.ft/ftd.
-Platy structure having firm or very firm consistency and/or caused by mechanical compaction has a loading rate of 0.0 g/dsq.ft./sq. ftd. - Basal Weakly structured BC horizons and basal glacial tills structured by geogenic processes have the same loading rates as structureless glacial till. - This soil group is estimated to have very rapid permeability and exceeds the maximum established rate in Section 905.Illustration H, Exhibit A of this Part. - N/A means not applicable. - These soil groups are estimated to have moderately slow to very slow permeability and are less than the minimum established rate in Section 905.Illustration H, Exhibit A of this Part. - N/R means not recommended.
-These soils have loading rates considered too low for conventional subsurface disposal. - In some areas, lacustrine material may have physical properties similar to glacial till and should be placed in the glacial till columns. - Non-swelling (1:1 lattice clays) formed in bedrock residuum have a loading rate of 0.27 g/sq.ft/d.
+- Disturbed soils are highly variable and require special on-site investigations. - Moderate or strong platy structure for the soil textures in Groups 4, Group 5 and 6 have a loading rate of 0.40 g/sq.ft/d/ft.
+Platy structure having firm or very firm consistency and/or caused by mechanical compaction has a loading rate of 0.0 g/sq.ft/d/dsq.ft. - Basal Weakly structured BC horizons and basal glacial tills structured by geogenic processes have the same loading rates as structureless glacial till. - This soil group is estimated to have very rapid permeability and exceeds the maximum established rate in Section 905.
+Illustration H, Exhibit A of this Part. - $^{5}$ N/A means not applicable. - These soil groups are estimated to have moderately slow to very slow permeability and are less than the minimum established rate in Section 905.
+Illustration H, Exhibit A-of this Part. - N/R means not recommended.
+These soils have loading rates considered too low for conventional subsurface disposal. - 8 In some areas, lacustrine material may have physical properties similar to glacial till and should be placed in the glacial till columns. - Non-swelling (1:1 lattice) clays formed in bedrock residuum have a loading rate of 0.27 g/sq.ft/d.
 Swelling (2:1 lattice) clays are not recommended for subsurface disposal.